This article is deprecated and no longer maintained.

 As such, you’ll need to follow this step multiple times (once for each virtual host).
 As a general rule of thumb, only subdomains of a particular domain should be bundled together.

-The following command takes a list of domain names as parameters after the
+The following command takes a comma-separated list of domain names as parameters after the

 -d flag.
-The first domain name listed is the base domain used by Let’s Encrypt to create the certificate.
+The first domain name listed is the base domain used by Certbot to create the certificate.
 For this reason, we recommend that you pass the bare top-level domain name first, followed by any additional subdomains or aliases.

 Start the interactive installation for

-After the dependencies are installed, you will be presented with a step-by-step guide to customize your certificate options.
-You will be asked to provide an email address for lost key recovery and notices, and you will be able to choose between enabling both
+You will be asked to provide an email address for lost key recovery and notices, and you will be able to choose whether or not to redirect all

 When the installation is finished, you will be able to find the generated certificate files at